 Then add a line to the crontab to make it run regularly:

 $ sudo crontab -e

 Add this line to the bottom.
-First minute if the first hour of the first day of every month every year.
+First minute of the first hour of the first day of every month of every year.

 0 0 1 * * /opt/bitnami/letsencrypt/scripts/renew-certificate.sh 2> /dev/null

 If you updated it you may want to drop the php.ini max upload fields back down.
 See the section above for that.
 The default value is 40MB for both.

 Now we’re using https urls for our instance, you could tweak the Firewall settings to remove the http option.